On this page:

 How many times can I use the Writers Workshop?

-The Writers Workshop will sometimes bend our two-appointment-per-week policy.
+The Writers Workshop will sometimes bend our appointment-per-week policy.
 If you are working on something especially long, complex, or high stakes, talk with your consultant or call our main line (217-333-8796) to inquire about the possibility of an additional appointment.
 If we are not too busy (e.g., during midterms and finals), we will do our best to accommodate your request.

 What are the Writers Workshop policies?